echen333/cp-workshop/1_setup.md

 ## Why C++

-C++ is a widely-used systems programming language known for its fast coding and execution speed.
-Its syntax allows for concise expressions of complex algorithms, making it a favorite choice in competitive programming.
-It also has:
+C++ is commonly used for systems programming due to its speed and efficient coding.
+Its clear syntax helps in writing complex algorithms concisely, making it popular for competitive programming.
+It offers:

-- **Fast Execution**: 10x faster than interpreted languages like Python.
+- Faster execution compared to languages like Python.
-- **Rich Library Support**: Includes the Standard Template Library (STL) with ready-to-use templates for common data structures and algorithms.
+- A robust Standard Template Library (STL) for data structures and algorithms.
-- **Systems Programming**: Offers low-level access to computer memory, somewhat useful for optimizations.
+- Low-level memory access for optimization.

 ## Install C++

-### On Mac with new silicon chips (M1, M2)
+### On Macs (both silicon and pre-silicon)

 - Check if you have Homebrew installed by opening Terminal and running `brew --version`.
 If not installed, proceed to the next step.
 - Install [Homebrew](https://brew.sh/), a package manager for macOS, by following the instructions on their website or running the provided installation script in Terminal.
 - Open Terminal and run `brew install gcc` to install the GNU Compiler Collection, which includes C++.
 - Verify the installation by running `g++ --version` in Terminal.
 You should see information about the installed version.

-### On Older Macs

-- Check if Xcode Command Line Tools are installed by opening Terminal and running `gcc --version`.
-If a version number is displayed, the tools are already installed.
-If not, proceed to the next step.
-- Open Terminal and install Xcode Command Line Tools by running `xcode-select --install`.
-A popup window will appear; click "Install" to proceed.
-- Follow the on-screen instructions to complete the installation.
-- Verify the installation by running `g++ --version` in Terminal.
-You should see information about the installed version.
+- To include headers, navigate to filepath `/usr/local/include/bits/`, creating directories as needed(?).
+Create a file in the `bits` folder named `stdc++.h` and paste the file contents from [including_bits.md](./appendix/including_bits.md) into it.
+  - Now you should be all set to write `#include "bits/stdc++.h` in your C++ programs.
+Think of this as import in Java and Python.
+Note: do not use angle brackets, use quotes.

-**Note**: Last time I did this, it was quite annoying and took a long time.
-Ask any of the officers for help if you need.
+**Note**: Ask any of the officers for help if you need.

 ### On Windows